ENSP 1600: Public Speaking

 Elizabeth Denton, Instructor

-Flash fiction (very short stories) is an increasingly visible genre—as distinct from the short story as the short story is from the novel.
+Sudden or flash fiction is an increasingly visible genre distinct from the short story.
 We will examine the genre historically, critically and ultimately in terms of craft.
-Accomplished writers in the genre tend to have the poet's interest in language and tend to use language rather than character development to power narrative.
+Accomplished writers in the genre tend to have the poets' interest in language and tend to use language rather than character development to power narrative.
 Students interested in taking the class should have a strong interest in reading and writing stories as well as a strong interest in language.
-Students will write and revise their own flash fiction pieces.
+Each day will be divided into two parts.
+Mornings we will devote to discussing the assigned reading and afternoons to workshops.
+Afternoons we will break into smaller groups and students will critique, discuss and revise their own flash fiction.
+Students will be expected to exhibit a mastery of the reading by producing nine drafts and nine revisions of the flash stories they've written.
+Students will also each contribute one additional piece to a class anthology based on a theme decided upon by the class.
+A detailed syllabus and the reading list will be available in advance so that students can do some of the reading ahead of time (not required).